FearlessNite345/FS-Lib/README.md

 ---

-### PlaceModel
+### PlaceObject

-Places a model at a specified position with keyboard control.
+Places a object at a specified position with keyboard control.

 #### Parameters: